yelicoder/pluralsight_unit_testing_in_angular/README.md

 1. firstTest: npm test to see the result
 2. testPipe: test strengthPipe
 3. testService: test messageService.
+4. testASingleTestCase: simply replace "it" with "fit" will test one test case starting with "fit"

 ## How to structure a test
 A test should be a complete story, all within the it()